alexbelgium/hassio-addons/readarr/README.md

 cifsusername: "username" # optional, smb username, same for all smb shares
 cifspassword: "password" # optional, smb password
 ```

+- Webui : all normal configuration from the app

+- Config.yaml (advanced usage)

+Additional variables can be set as ENV variables by adding them in the config.yaml in the location defined in your addon options according to this guide : https://github.com/alexbelgium/hassio-addons/wiki/Add%E2%80%90ons-feature-:-add-env-variables

 ## Support